Woollen manufacturing process

 The fleece is broken up into different qualities of fibre.
 Wool from the shoulders and sides are typically used for clothing; wool from the lower legs for blankets.
 The British grading system is based on:

-• Characteristics: these include colour, strength and uniformity.
+• Characteristics: including colour, strength and uniformity.

 3. Scouring

-The wool is cleaned in alkaline baths, capturing byproducts such as lanolin (wool fat).
+The wool is cleaned in alkaline baths, capturing by-products such as lanolin (wool fat).

 4. Dyeing